Ezetimibe / simvastatin and Alcohol/Food Interactions

-There is 1 alcohol/food/lifestyle interaction with ezetimibe / simvastatin:
+There are 3 alcohol/food/lifestyle interactions with ezetimibe / simvastatin which include:

 Major Food Interaction